7 Causes of Wheel Bearing Noise (and What it Sounds Like)

 How to Diagnose Damaged or Noisy Wheel Bearings

 We made this video to demonstrate how to perform this inspection of the wheel bearing.
-Just remember the noise you hear from the wheel bearing tends to vary.
-The noise you hear depends on how badly the wheel bearing is damaged.
+Remember, the noise from a bad wheel bearing can vary.
+How loud or noticeable it is often depends on how severely the bearing is damaged.

 Mark Stevens